-For the Brand and Digital Marketing team that I lead, everything we do is an opportunity for us to demonstrate customer obsession—our messaging, imagery, marketing, and digital platforms where our customers engage with us.
+For the Brand and Digital Marketing team, everything we do is an opportunity for us to demonstrate customer obsession—our messaging, imagery, marketing, and digital platforms where our customers engage with us.
 Which is precisely why we had to do what every busy marketing team dreads: Admit it was time for our site to be better.

 Our new site needed to mirror our company, but this wouldn’t be a vanity project or a simple reskinning—it had to be a total rebuild to create the kind of resource our customers want and need.